StylWebDev/YoutubeToMp3Converter/README.md

 # YouTubeToMp3Converter

-YouTubeToMp3Converter is a web application that allows users to convert YouTube videos to MP3 files by simply providing the video URL.
+YouTubeToMp3Converter is a simple web service that allows users to convert YouTube videos to MP3 files by simply providing the video URL.
 The app is built using **Node.js**, **Express**, and **EJS** to handle the backend logic, routing, and rendering of dynamic web pages.

 ## Features